 Christopher P. Baker

-Christopher P. Baker has written for more than 150 publications worldwide and his numerous books include best-selling guidebooks to Cuba, Jamaica, Costa Rica, Bahamas, and elsewhere on behalf of such publishers as Avalon Travel Publishing, Frommer's, Lonely Planet, National Geographic Society, and Prentice Hall.
-He has also contributed chapters to books on behalf of Time-Life and the Discovery Channel.
+Christopher P. Baker has written for more than 150 publications worldwide, from CNN Travel to Newsweek, and his numerous books include best–selling guidebooks to California, Costa Rica, Colombia, Cuba, Jamaica, Bahamas, and elsewhere on behalf of such publishers as Avalon Travel Publishing, Frommer's, Lonely Planet, and National Geographic Society.

 Cathy Brown is the former editor of Aztec Sunrise, which was at the time the largest English language publication in Mexico.
 She has edited and written for numerous websites about travel in Latin America and is also a mountain guide and yoga teacher with a serious and insatiable case of wanderlust.
 After realizing that she was not exactly cut out for the suburban life of a minivan driving soccer mom in Michigan, she moved herself and her three small kids to Patagonia and spent a year of tranquility in the mountains before the wine-country of Mendoza, Argentina seduced her with its Malbec.
 She is an adrenaline junkie with a passion for outdoor adventure, and when not writing she spends her time mountain climbing, rafting, rock climbing, and back country skiing.
 More than anything, she loves working with indigenous groups in both the Andes and the Amazon to learn herbal medicine and traditional handcrafts.